KayserLab/PhysiLearning/Readme.md

 See the config.yaml file for more details on the configuration, it should be self-explanatory.

 ### First steps
-To make sure that PhysiCell works on your machine, run the following command:
+To make sure that PhysiCell works on your machine, run the following command to compile:
 ```bash
 make raven
 ```
-or
+for compiling on HPC cluster.
+Or
 ```bash
 make mela
 ```
-depending on where you want to run the simulation.
+for the local Linux machine.
 This will recompile PhysiCell with the options that are machine specific.

+Typical installation time should take around 5-10 minutes.

 ### Training
 To train the agent on ubuntu with installed slurm queuing system, run the following command:
 ```bash
 python run.py train
 ```
+This will submit the training job defined in the config file.
+Alternatively run the src/physilearning/train.py script directly.
+Typical training of ODE-based environment should converge on a single core within 24 hours, depnding on the environment parameters and reward.

 #### List of example policies
 This is for now only an example, these values will not work